eppic/ytBATCH/README.md

 2. Run ytBATCH.bat in the provided folder
 3. A prompt appears asking to install ytBATCH.
    - `Yes`: Install ytBATCH to AppData and generate shortcuts
-   - `No`: Keep ytBATCH in its download folder.
+   - `No`: Keep ytBATCH as a portable program
-4. Press any key to download yt-dlp.exe and ffmpeg.exe
+4. Wait for yt-dlp.exe and ffmpeg.exe to download
 5. Done

 ## USAGE

 1. Open ytBATCH.bat or the shortcut on the Desktop / Start Menu
 2. Paste Link
-3. Select an Option
+3. Select an option
-   - `Audio`: Downloads Audio, Select Audio Format
+   - `Audio`: Download Audio
-   - `Video`: Downloads Video (When available), Select Video Format
+   - `Video`: Download Video (when available)
-   - `List All`: Lists all available formats found
+   - `List All`: List all available formats
-   - `Change Format`: Show a Menu to Change the Audio/Video Format
+   - `Change Format`: Show a menu to change the Audio/Video format
-   - `Add to Queue`: Adds the link to the queue instead of downloading it directly
+   - `Add to Queue`: Add the link to the queue instead of downloading it directly
-   - `Playlist`: When the link obtains a playlist, download whole playlist
+   - `Playlist`: Download the whole playlist
+   - `Subtitles`: Download Video subtitles
-   - `Cookies`: When available, uses cookies.txt
+   - `Cookies`: Use Cookies.txt (when available)
+   - `Add Custom Options`: Add custom yt-dlp parameters
-4. Download starts (If Change Format is `TRUE`, choose format first)
+4. Start Download (If Change Format is `TRUE`, choose format first)
 5. Output is Downloads/ytBATCH (can be changed)

 ## QUEUE USAGE